@mock Directive Specification

 A use case would be to build an interface to let viewers control which mock value is used.
 For example, the following GET parameters:

-Could be used as inputs to the following operation:
+This could be mapped to operation variables for the following operation:

 bar @mock(variant: $barMock)